nodejs/node/doc/api/fs.md

 the path passed to the callback.
 If the `encoding` is set to `'buffer'`, the path returned will be passed as a `Buffer` object.

-*Note*: If `path` resolves to a socket or a pipe, the function will return a system dependent name for that object.
+If `path` resolves to a socket or a pipe, the function will return a system dependent name for that object.

 ## fs.realpath.native(path[, options], callback)
 <!-- YAML